melindachang/site/src/articles/using-iwd-northwestern-eduroam-linux.md

-The contents of this file were extracted from the [eduroam CAT installer for Linux](https://cat.eduroam.org/), which is really a Python script with the `iwd` config buried inside somewhere&mdash;it's easy enough to dig through your institution's installer and see what details you need to populate.
-If you need to do so, a few things I found
+The contents of this file were extracted from the [eduroam CAT installer for Linux](https://cat.eduroam.org/), which is really a Python script with the `iwd` config buried inside somewhere&mdash;it's easy enough to dig through your institution's installer and see which details to populate.
+If you find yourself needing to do so, a few things I found helpful:
-helpful:

 - The `IwdConfiguration` class has functions to create configs for a number of different protocols, but you can safely assume that only one of them will work.
 It's likely that your institution's IT